AI / Saturday February 7, 2026

 Do: Use AI To Streamline Your Work

-First and foremost, let’s start with what you should do with AI.
+First, let’s start with what you should do with AI.
 Of course, the most sensible thing is to streamline your work.
 AI can and will greatly help your content creation efforts, even if you don’t trust it to write your blog posts, copy, or other things.
-Well, AI is not all about writing, though.
+AI content creation tools, in particular, can support research, ideation, editing, and optimization.
 Content generation AI is helpful indeed, but a variety of AI tools can help you streamline your content work even further.
 For example, you can use AI to simplify the distribution process.
-Automating posting on social media at specific times alone will free you a significant chunk of time.
-Moreover, SemRush already allows you to utilize an AI tool (Keyword Magic Tool) to help you find relevant keywords, which can help you immensely with idea generation.
+Automating social media posts at specific times alone will free you of a significant amount of time.
+Moreover, Semrush already lets you use an AI tool (Keyword Magic Tool) to find relevant keywords, which can greatly aid idea generation.

-Furthermore, AI tools like Gemini can assist you with research, making content calendars, and even creating content plans.
+Furthermore, AI tools like Gemini can assist you with research, content calendar creation, and content plan development.

 Finally, AI can significantly help pinpoint potential problems with your text.
-None of us is perfect, and we can’t follow any single Google advice like machines do.
-That’s why we have YOAST SEO, for example, which tells us which parts of our text need improvement so that Google would like them.
+None of us is perfect, and we can’t follow any single piece of Google advice as machines do.
+That’s why we have tools like YOAST SEO, which tell us which parts of our text need improvement so Google will rank them higher.
 Still, the refurbishing is all up to you, but at least you know where to focus.

 Don’t: Rely Entirely On AI For Your Content

 While AI can streamline your creative work, you definitely mustn’t overly rely on it.
-Leaving your entire content on AI is putting your business on a fast track to losing search engine position, authority, credibility, and even traffic.
+Leaving your entire content to AI puts your business on a fast track to losing search engine rankings, authority, credibility, and even traffic.
 People don’t really care what a machine has to say about their problem.
 They are on your website because they expect expertise.
-Sadly, machines can’t provide any.
+Machines can summarize and draft well, but they can’t replace real-world expertise and accountability.
 Not that they can’t generate a text that’s essentially a collection of all the best solutions on the internet (or whatever you tutored the AI with).
 However, the AI lacks the experience to determine whether these solutions will work in the client’s specific case.
 That’s why we don’t trust AI with medical diagnoses (Yes, you shouldn’t ask Google what’s wrong with you based on symptoms).

 Most importantly, AI lacks emotional connection.
-It can’t fake the urgency one feels when facing a frozen computer, and it can’t understand the emotional implications behind certain Google searches that lead to your page.
-Your audience has chosen you because they feel connected to you as a professional, not because there are no alternatives out there.
-So, you offer an additional value at least to them.
+It can’t fake the urgency one feels when facing a frozen computer, nor can it understand the emotional implications behind certain Google searches that lead to your page.
+Your audience has chosen you because they feel connected to you as a professional, not because there are no alternatives.
+So, you offer an additional value, at least to them.
 It can be emotional support, a calming demeanor, or anything in between.
 Unfortunately, these can’t be faked by AI generators, at least not successfully.
 So, while using AI to make your work easier is fine, putting your entire creative work on autopilot is a recipe for disaster.

 Do: Create An AI Use Protocol

 Now, using AI is a slippery slope.
 Once you see how much time these tools can save, you will inevitably want to utilize them even more.
-You’d want to delegate as much of your mundane tasks as possible.
+You’d want to delegate as many of your mundane tasks as possible.
 However, that’s not a great idea.
 AI can be useful in healthy doses.
-So, to prevent yourself from slipping further and further, you need to establish some ground rules.
+To prevent yourself from slipping further, you need to establish some ground rules.

-Setting protocols on how, when, and where to use AI will guarantee that you won’t go overboard with the whole automation process.
-These protocols will save you a lot of headaches in the long run, as they will help you mitigate risks, guarantee efficiency and quality, and prevent you from crossing any ethical lines.
+Setting protocols for how, when, and where to use AI will help ensure you don’t go overboard with the automation process.
+These protocols will save you a lot of headaches in the long run by helping you mitigate risks, ensure efficiency and quality, and avoid crossing ethical boundaries.

-Creating this set of ground rules can be a bit hard, so first and foremost, you need to focus on the risks.
+Creating this set of ground rules can be challenging, so first and foremost, you need to focus on the risks.
 The most significant risk, of course, is losing your credibility and authority.
-So naturally, your first set of rules should be regarding the quality control of the AI content.
+So naturally, your first set of rules should concern the quality control of AI content.
 Focus on fact-checking, language use, and biases.

 Next, concentrate on keeping the messaging consistent.
-This means you need to keep your brand voice identical, something an AI generation tool like ChatGPT is incapable of doing completely.
+This means you need to keep your brand voice consistent, which an AI generation tool like ChatGPT cannot do completely.
 So, no matter what text it splurges, you will have to elevate it to your brand’s standards.

-Next, you must set some rules on to what extent AI should be used.
+Next, you must set some rules on the extent to which AI should be used.
 This is entirely up to your discretion, but keep in mind that, in the end, your work will make the difference.
 So, if you are more comfortable rewriting something the AI has already written, go for it.
 Or you can just ask it to outline your content.

 The protocols are entirely up to you, but you should have them.